A self-invested personal pension, or SIPP, is essentially a ‘DIY’ pension, where you choose exactly where your money is going to be invested.

 They are often flexible too, so you may be able to stop and start your contributions when you need to.

 Alternatively, if you can afford higher minimum contributions, you might decide to go for a personal pension, which may offer a wider range of investment funds to choose from.

 It’ll be up to you to pick the type of funds where your retirement savings are invested, so you’ll need to think carefully about how much risk you’re prepared to accept.
 Pension providers will make it clear which investments are likely to suit those with a strong appetite for risk and which will be more appropriate for those who are more cautious.

-There are several online investment platforms, sometimes known as ‘robo-advisers’, such as Nutmeg.com, Wealthify.com, and PensionBee.com, which allow you to sign up for or transfer personal pensions and then choose from a range of ready-made pension portfolios designed to suit different approaches to risk.
+There are several online investment platforms which allow you to sign up for or transfer personal pensions and then choose from a range of ready-made pension portfolios designed to suit different approaches to risk.
 Make sure you read the small print carefully before signing up and check the charges so you understand exactly how much you’ll pay.

-If you’re looking to set up a pension for the first time, you can learn more in our article Saving into a pension for the first time.
+If you’re thinking about setting up a pension for the first time, you can find out more in our article Saving into a pension for the first time.

 Find out more about the different types of pension that are available to you if you can’t pay into a company scheme in our article Self-employed?
 Your pension options explained.

 Where to go for SIPP advice